-The only identified multi-output process in the system foreground relates to the activities of the subcontract manufacturer.
-The subcontract manufacturing site produces a variety of products for several organisations.
-There is no separate metering for utility consumption and benefits from site-level services such as heating, ventilation and cooling.
+There only identified multi-output process in the system foreground relates to the activities of the subcontract manufacturer.
+The subcontract manufacturing site produces a variety of products for a number of organisations.
+There is no separately metered for utility consumption and benefits from site-level services such as heating, ventilation and cooling.
 The data provided by the site allowed for the economic allocation of the scope 1 and 2 related emissions based on Ribbon revenue to overall plant revenue.